flashbots/flashbots-docs/docs/flashbots-auction/searchers/advanced/reputation.md

 title: searcher reputation
 ---

-In order to maintain reliable Flashbots relay performance, we've introduced searcher reputation to provide consistent access to the relay for searchers with a good performance track record during periods of heavy load.
+In order to maintain reliable performance, we've introduced searcher reputation to provide consistent access to the Flashbots block builder for searchers with a good performance track record during periods of heavy load.
 Reputation is one of many solutions currently being explored to make the relay robust against sophisticated Layer 7 attacks.
 The system described on this page is likely to change and we encourage you to participate in defining the direction it will take by engaging in the [discussion board](https://github.com/flashbots/pm/discussions/79).

 ## Reputation queues